 - React toolbox, component library implementing material design as react components.

 - Building dashboard widgets

 - provides some ftrack-specific UI components based on react-toolbox.

 Setting up node environment

-You will need a recent version of node (5+) with npm installed.
+You will need a recent version of node (6+) with yarn installed.
 It is highly recommended that you also install a version manager for node, such as n (Mac OS) or nodist (windows).
 It enables you can use different node versions in different projects.